rubenssohn/VARIANT_EXTRACTION/README.md

 2. PROPERTY DEFINITION: You are able to define properties to calculate variants.
 3. INSTANCE DEFINITION: The program creates a new instance log (automatically).
 4. BINARY MAPPING & VARIANT CLASSIFICATION: The program utilizes a one-hot encoder to transform the log based on the properties and calculate the variants.
-5. EXTEND & EXPORT LOGS: The calculated variants are integrated into the original log and exported (.xes+.csv) together with a .csv file containing the calculations.
+5. EXTEND & EXPORT LOGS: The calculated variants are integrated into the original log as a new column with variant numbers and exported as both a .xes as well as a .csv file together with a .csv file containing the calculations and the properties as a .txt file.

-The exported log can be used for further calculations in another program.
+The exported log can be used for further calculations in another program (.xes and .csv).
 The calculation .csv file can be used to gain more insights about the calculations.
+The properties are exported as a .txt file.

 ### Property Definition (Pre-Processing Functions)
 Whenever the program prompts you to define properties, you are able to define various properties depending on the type of attribute (case/event) or type of data (categorical/numerical).
 Based on these properties, the program first creates a new log, a so-called instance log, in which each row refers to a case, and every column is the summarized value based on the properties defined.
 The instance log is later used by the program to create the variants.

 **The functions implemented for each attribute and data type are as follows:**